Health Benefits Of Chamomile Essential Oil: Sweet Dreams!

 The oil will also moisturize your hair and scalp, allowing it to heal properly over time as well as restoring it’s natural sheen and lightness.
-The terpenes, sesquiterpenes, and flavanoids will also help to strengthen your hair follicles from within, allowing for less hair loss and generally stronger hair overall.
+The terpenes, sesquiterpenes, and flavanoids will also help to strengthen your hair follicles from within.
+This allows for less hair loss and generally stronger hair overall.
 The oil can also help to lighten your hair color making it very effective for people with highlights or naturally lighter hair color.

 Chamomile Essential Oil For Skin And Skin Lightening

 General Skin Care

-In general, I would recommend that you utilize Roman Chamomile oil for treating your skin, but German Chamomile oil also works in case you can’t find any of the latter.
+In general, I would recommend that you utilize Roman Chamomile oil for treating your skin.
+However, German Chamomile oil also works in case you can’t find any of the latter.
 The same phytochemicals that make this essential oil so good for treating your hair and scalp helps treat your skin.

 The natural antiseptic and antibacterial qualities of the oil help to remove any bacteria and germs that commonly occur on the surface of your skin and can lead to infections.
 The oil utilizes a strong natural antiseptic ointment when treating burns or minor wounds.
 All without the additional toxic chemicals that most antiseptic treatments contain.

 The oil is safe and non-toxic so it won’t irritate sensitive skin types.
 The oil is also known for its cicatrisant and analgesic properties, so can speed up the healing process (when used on minor wounds, burns and scars) as well as relieve the pain that generally comes with cuts, wounds and burns.

 This also makes the oil suitable as a natural skin toner and can be used to help treat and ultimately remove the effects of acne and blemishes on our face.
-Blemishes commonly occur when excess sebum oil (necessary to keep our skin moisturized) builds upon the surface of the skin and, along with dead skin cells, block up our pores.
+Blemishes commonly occur when excess sebum oil builds upon the surface of the skin.
+Then, along with dead skin cells, they block up our pores.
 This is typically common with oily and combination skin types.